zalando/postgres-operator/docs/reference/operator_parameters.md

   Patroni native Kubernetes support is used.
 The default is empty (use Kubernetes-native DCS).

+* **kubernetes_use_configmaps**
+  Select if setup uses endpoints (default), or configmaps to manage leader when DCS is kubernetes (not etcd or similar).
+In OpenShift it is not possible to use endpoints option, and configmaps is required.
+By default, `kubernetes_use_configmaps: false`, meaning endpoints will be used.

 * **docker_image**
   Spilo Docker image for Postgres instances.
 For production, don't rely on the default image, as it might be not the most up-to-date one.
 Instead, build